domas-mo/RWD/README.md

 </span>
 ```

 4. In project I use Flexbox and Grid.
-They are perfect way to lay out, align and distribute space among items in a container, even when their size is unknown or dynamic and work together quite well.
+They are perfect way to lay out, align and distribute space among items in a container, even when their size is unknown or dynamic.
+They work together quite well.

 &nbsp;